cesaraustralia/CesarCloud/docs/README.md

 ### Database API

+To set up all containers and their networks, connections, and volumes we used `docker-compose` file.
+The docker-compose is simple enough to get everything up and running, but in a more complex setup `Kubernetes` container orchestration might be a better choice.

 ## GitHub actions
 The GitHub action is used to automatically deploy new/updated apps to the server.
 This is done through SSH and rsync tools when the GitHub action is defined for a repository.
 The action is triggered by a push/pull-request to the main/master branch.
 The same thing can be done manually: 1) SSH into the main server 2) go to the `/srv/shiny-server/` 3) pull the repo of the app